GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 If you are a vendor or contractor who does not have an active TechPass account, request one from your project manager or reporting officer.
 Make sure you provide your official email address, handphone number and your project name in your request.
 Your project manager or reporting officer in turn will work with the engaging government agency to set up a TechPass account for you.

 ?>
-  You can use this TechPass account for projects hosted by all government agencies.<br><br>
+  You can use this TechPass account to access SGTS products and services.<br><br>
   If you are a public officer or a user with a <i>user_name<span>@</span>gov.sg</i> email address, please refer to [Onboarding Public Officers](onboard-public-officers-using-non-se-machines).